acmh777/Consensys-Final-Project---acmh777/tests_description.md

 ###### 10) The circuit breaker can only be altered by the owner:
 Finally, we want to make sure that non-owners cannot tamper with the circuit breaker and interfere with the contract.
 We test this by attempting to alter the circuit breaker with a non-owner address and checking to see if the "stopped" variable was changed.

-###### 11) Ether cannot be accidently sent to the contract:
-This is just for good measure to make sure the fallback is working correctly, and that users cannot accidently send ETH to the contract resulting in loss of funds.
-If for some reason the fallback did not work and users could accidently send funds to the contract, alteration to the code would have to be made to prevent this.
-We test this by attempting to send ETH to the contract and then checking the balance of the contract aferwards.